Sparse Bayesian vector autoregressions in huge dimensions

 Our approach to estimation and inference is Bayesian.
-This implies that we have to specify suitable prior distributions on the parameters of the model described in the previous subsection and combine the prior distributions with the likelihood to obtain the corresponding posterior distributions.
+This implies that after specifying a suitable prior distribution on the model parameters, we can combine this prior with the likelihood implied by the data and the model to obtain the corresponding posterior distribution.